Frederick Bremer School: Facilities

 The school's facilities are available for the local and wider community to hire.
 Facilities include Sports, Arts, Drama and Educational spaces open during the evenings, weekends and school holidays.
 It consistently holds a good Ofsted review and is making very good progress in all areas with a view to becoming an outstanding school.

 Academics

 The school's results for GCSEs in 2016 were slightly below the National average, and were also below the Local average.
 56% of students achieved a C or above in either Maths or English.
 This is below the country average of 59.3% and the Local average of 63.6%.
 The school saw a 13% increase in the proportion of grades from 9-5 under the reformed GCSE system from 2018 to 2019.

 In popular culture

-The school starred in Channel 4's educating series which started on 4 September 2014, under the name of Educating the East End.
-This show was very successful.
+The school was in Channel 4's educating series which started on 4 September 2014, under the name of Educating the East End.